Plathond-com-Organization/silentcow/src/pages/about/index.md

   - name: 'David Plews, Founder'
     quote: >-
-      Whether you just want to do it once, you want to take up speed cuing as a hobby and anything in between..._**The Silent Cow**_ will guide you through the journey.
-I remember my first time solving the last layer with the _beginners’ method_.
+      Whether you just want to do it once, you want to take up speed cuing as a hobby and anything in between...
+The Silent Cow will guide you through the journey.
+I remember my first time solving the last layer with the beginners’ method.
 From, what looked like an utter mess, appeared a solved cube.
-It was **_magical_** to see.\
+It was magical to see.\

       \